EliteGoodDev/aavegotchi-minigame/README.md

 #### `npm run start`

-This will allow you to runs the server in the development mode.
+This will allow you to runs the server in the development mode!

 <p>&nbsp;</p>